learn-co-curriculum/dsc-testing-for-trends-lab/README.md

 ```

 It is clearly evident that there is an overall increasing trend in the data along with some seasonal variations.
 However, it might not always be possible to make such visual inferences.
-Let's reconfirm this here using both **rolling statistics** and
+Let's reconfirm this here using both **rolling statistics** and the
+**Dickey-Fuller Test**.

 ## Rolling Statistics

-Use the `.rolling()` function to find rolling mean and rolling std with a window of 12 months.
+Use the `.rolling()` function to find the rolling mean and rolling std with a window of 12 months.
 Plot the original curve along with the rolling mean and standard error.

 ```python